 4. Putting emphasis on attention to details

 We all have gone through tedious work-books with all the knowledge stored in the text format, and at times allowing us the benefit of 2D images to help us relate better.
-But that is not sufficient, especially in this fast moving world, where knowledge requirements are not only high, but the time constraints are also there.
+But that is not sufficient, especially in this fast-moving world, where knowledge requirements are not only high, but the time constraints are also there.
 The users need to learn fast and apply faster.
-This is where VR training can gain advantage, and comes in quite handy.
+This is where VR training can gain the advantage, and comes in quite handy.

-What you can learn through text books in a couple of hours, you can learn and apply within a few minutes in VR.
+What you can learn through textbooks in a couple of hours, you can learn and apply within a few minutes in VR.

 Learners can now go on a learning spree at their convenience, while the systems in place track their development in the learning process.

 Often they find it interactive, and competitiveness gets the better of them, in turn fostering a learning environment where assessments are taken seriously, although unknowingly.
 It offers them a platform where they want to keep getting better, and outperform.
-The timed activities in place, helps test their decision making abilities, and with time they improve significantly.
+The timed activities in place helps test their decision-making abilities, and with time they improve significantly.

-They can now learn at their own pace, while the VR training is made easily accessible, without having to worry about the travel to distant corporate offices especially for training.
+They can now learn at their own pace, while the VR training is made easily accessible, without having to worry about the travel to distant corporate offices, especially for training.
 The trainings can be implemented and integrated at any remote location.
 For self-paced training, we would still recommend that the learners follow strict timelines to enable them to test the VR realm once the training modules are successfully completed, and deep dive into the VR world during the last phase of the learning process where they are invited to explore as much as they want to.
 This is because, there is a set process in place with standard SOPs and guidelines developed, offering the learners a proper and precise roadmap to follow in the VR training module during the learning phase.

-It is easier to keep a track of the learning outcomes in the VR world, and the same can be monitored over time.
-It does come with some complexities, but at the same time it becomes relatively easier to measure the success of the training plans in place.
+It is easier to keep track of the learning outcomes in the VR world, and the same can be monitored over time.
+It does come with some complexities, but at the same time, it becomes relatively easier to measure the success of the training plans in place.
 In the long run, the impact of VR training gets clearer, and it has seen some extremely positive results, so far in our experience.

-So here we have it, these are some the ways in which deploying VR training methodology in Education and Training industry would help increase retention manifold.
+So here we have it, these are some of the ways in which deploying VR training methodology in the Education and Training industry would help increase retention manifold.
 Let us know if you are looking out for some interesting VR training modules to be developed to enhance the learning experience for your learners while reducing your training budgets significantly.